basicallydan/danhough.com/freelance/index.markdown

 ## Convinced?

-I’m **booked up for work until July 2015**, after which I will only be accepting remote work until 2016.
 Please get in touch anyway if you think I might be the right man for the job, it doesn't hurt to chat.
 I’m not looking for a permanent role, but if you think you’ve got an interesting job - especially if it involves travelling abroad - please get in touch.

 Think we could work together?